Show the court that you are the best option for your children with these solid…

-In a perfect world, every child would have the benefit of waking up to two loving parents every Christmas morning.
-The sad reality is that many parents do not stay together and in those cases, a Christmas custody schedule becomes extremely useful.
-As a Raleigh Divorce Lawyer for over fourteen years, I have seen all kinds of holiday custody schedules and before you decide what kind of schedule works for you, there are several factors you should consider.
+In a perfect world, every child would have the benefit of waking up to two loving parents every Christmas morning, but as a parent experiencing divorce during the holiday season, the sad reality is that many parents do not stay together– in those cases, a Christmas custody schedule becomes extremely useful and necessary for everyone to have the least amount of conflict as possible this holiday season.

 Ways to Adjust to the Holidays Following a Divorce